RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/validation.md

 > **NOTE**: You may get an error saying "Error from server (BadRequest): container "sti-build" in pod "duckhunt-js-1-build" is waiting to start: PodInitializing"; you were just too quick to ask for the log output of the pods, simply re-run the command.

-To check status of the pods, execute below command:
+Once finished, check the status of the pods by executing the command below:

 ```execute
 oc get pods